rajvidja/SalaryPredictorML/README.md

 - Evaluates and optimizes model performance for accuracy.
 ### How to Use:
 - Clone the repository to your local machine.
-- Install the required dependencies listed in the `requirements.txt` file.
+- Install the required dependencies listed in the `Requirements.txt` file.
 - Follow the Jupyter notebooks in the `notebooks` directory for training and evaluation.
 - Explore the model's predictions and insights.
 ### Contributing: